 It’s a very easy drive to Sayulita from the airport.
 Just exit the airport, drive under the bridge to get onto the other side of the highway.
 Then take the highway up past Buscarias (about 20 minutes).
 If you want to buy groceries there are many supermarkets on the way.
 There are no supermarkets in Sayulita!
 So you will need to stop if you don’t want to have to come back.
 Options are Mega, La Comer, Walmart, and Chedraui.

 I personally turn off at the turning for La Cruz and drive that way to Sayulita as the road is safer and it’s a nicer drive.
 But you can also just follow the signs for Sayulita.
 It’s a very easy drive.

 Hiring a Private Driver

 If you don’t want to get the bus or drive yourself, this is the best option.
-Hiring a local driver to pick you up from Puerto Vallarta airport and deliver you to Sayulita is not only a safe and secure way of traveling, but you are also directly helping out a Sayulita local.
+Hiring a local driver to pick you up from Puerto Vallarta airport and deliver you to Sayulita is not only a safe and secure way of traveling.